unisa-hpc/RISCV-NN/benchmarks/amd64/07/readme.md

 **ARCH**: `AMD64`

-Matrix multiplication using scalar and vector MUL instructions and vector SHIFT instructions. **No** inline assembly is used.
-This benchmark uses int32_t for all tensors.
-No virtual packing.
-All the kernels in this benchmark **cannot** handle negative values.
+AVX512 matrix multiplication using floating point bit manipulation approach.
+No packing, float32:uint8.
+Float:float matrix multiplication with AVX512 as baseline.
+This kernel uses the same approach as the RVV kernels to handle negative numbers (using a magic num).

+> **Note**: This kernel uses the same approach as the RVV kernels to handle negative numbers (using a magic num).

 ## Sub Benchmarks